-The increase in our cash, cash equivalents and marketable securities from \$2,365.4 million at January 31, 2013 to \$2,408.0 million at July 31, 2013 is principally due to cash generated by operating activities, and proceeds from the issuance of common stock following stock option exercises and employee stock plan purchases.
-These increases to cash, cash equivalents and marketable securities are partially offset by cash used for repurchases of common stock, acquisitions including business combination and technology purchases, capital expenditures, and other investing activities.
-We anticipate the cash proceeds from issuance of common stock will vary based on our stock price, stock option exercise activity and the volume of employee purchases under the Employee Stock Purchase Plan ("ESP Plan").
+The decrease in our cash, cash equivalents and marketable securities from \$2,544.4 million at January 31, 2014 to \$2,387.9 million at April 30, 2014 is primarily due to cash used for acquisitions including business combination and technology purchases, repurchases of common stock, and capital expenditures partially offset by cash generated by operating activities, and proceeds from the issuance of common stock following stock option exercises and employee stock plan purchases.
+The cash proceeds from issuance of common stock varies based on our stock price, stock option exercise activity and the volume of employee purchases under the Employee Stock Purchase Plan ("ESP Plan").

-The primary source for net cash provided by operating activities of \$289.4 million for the six months ended July 31, 2013 was net income of \$117.3 million increased by the cash effect of expenses totaling \$129.7 million associated with depreciation, amortization and accretion and stock-based compensation.
-In addition, net cash flow provided by changes in operating assets and liabilities was \$41.5 million.
-The primary source of working capital was a decrease in accounts receivable and increase in income tax payable.
-Our days sales outstanding in trade receivables was 49 at July 31, 2013 compared to 74 days at January 31, 2013.
-The days sales outstanding decrease relates primarily to seasonality in our subscription contract renewals; subscription billings are generally higher in the fourth quarter in comparison to the rest of our fiscal year.
-The primary working capital uses of cash were for payments for the reduction of the accrued compensation expense primarily related to a decrease in the employee bonus accrual.
+The primary sources for net cash provided by operating activities of \$218.7 million for the three months ended April 30, 2014 were changes in operating assets and liabilities of \$110.1 million, the cash effect of expenses totaling \$69.7 million associated with depreciation, amortization and accretion and stock-based compensation and net income of \$28.3 million.
+The primary source of working capital was a decrease in accounts receivable and increase in deferred revenue.
+Our days sales outstanding in trade receivables was 50 at April 30, 2014 compared to 66 days at January 31, 2014.
+The days sales outstanding decrease relates primarily to billings linearity.
+The primary working capital uses of cash was a decrease in accrued compensation.

-At July 31, 2013, our short-term investment portfolio had an estimated fair value of \$596.9 million and a cost basis of \$590.7 million.
-The portfolio fair value consisted of \$261.8 million invested in commercial paper and corporate securities, \$151.4 million invested in certificates of deposit and time deposits with remaining maturities at the date of purchase greater than 90 days and less than one year, \$87.4 million invested in U.S. government agency securities, \$28.0 million invested in U.S. treasury securities, \$39.9 million invested in mutual funds, \$27.1 million invested in municipal securities and \$1.3 million invested in other short-term securities.
+At April 30, 2014, our short-term investment portfolio had an estimated fair value of \$510.1 million and a cost basis of \$505.4 million.
+The portfolio fair value consisted of \$383.3 million invested in commercial paper and corporate securities, \$33.6 million invested in certificates of deposit and time deposits with remaining maturities at the date of purchase greater than 90 days and less than one year, \$42.0 million invested in mutual funds, \$18.7 million invested in U.S. government agency securities, \$13.5 million invested in municipal securities, \$11.5 million invested in other short-term securities and \$7.5 million invested in U.S. treasury securities.

-At July 31, 2013, \$39.9 million of trading securities were invested in a defined set of mutual funds as directed by the participants in our Deferred Compensation Plan (see Note 10, "Deferred Compensation," in the Notes to Condensed Consolidated Financial Statements for further discussion).
+At April 30, 2014, \$42.0 million of trading securities were invested in a defined set of mutual funds as directed by the participants in our Deferred Compensation Plan (see Note 10, "Deferred Compensation," in the Notes to Condensed Consolidated Financial Statements for further discussion).

-Long-term cash requirements for items other than normal operating expenses are anticipated for the following: the acquisition of businesses, software products, or technologies complementary to our business; common stock repurchases; and capital expenditures, including the purchase and implementation of internal-use software applications.
+Long-term cash requirements for items other than normal operating expenses are anticipated for the following: common stock repurchases; the acquisition of businesses, software products, or technologies complementary to our business; and capital expenditures, including the purchase and implementation of internal-use software applications.

 Our strategy includes improving our product functionality and expanding our product offerings through internal development as well as through the acquisition of products, technology and businesses.
-Acquisitions often increase the speed at which we can deliver product functionality to our customers; however, they entail cost and integration challenges and may, in certain instances, negatively impact our operating margins.
+Acquisitions often increase the speed at which we can deliver product functionality to our customers; however, they entail cost and integration challenges and, in certain instances, negatively impact our operating margins.
 We continually review these trade-offs in making decisions regarding acquisitions.
 We currently anticipate that we will continue to acquire products, technology and businesses as compelling opportunities become available.
 Our decision to acquire businesses or technology is dependent on our business needs, the availability of suitable sellers and technology, and our own financial condition.

-As of July 31, 2013, there have been no material changes in our contractual obligations or commercial commitments compared to those we disclosed in Management's Discussion and Analysis of Financial Condition and Results of Operations included in our Annual Report on Form 10-K for the fiscal year ended January 31, 2013.
+As of April 30, 2014, there have been no material changes in our contractual obligations or commercial commitments compared to those we disclosed in Management's Discussion and Analysis of Financial Condition and Results of Operations included in our Annual Report on Form 10-K for the fiscal year ended January 31, 2014.